Boppard: Stadthalle

 In November 2008, a new Stadthalle – literally "town hall", but actually an event venue – was opened in Boppard, right on the marketplace.
 This new hall offers considerably more room than what was available at the old Hotel Römer, which had had to be torn down owing to fears that it would collapse.
 The hall is used for both conventions and municipal gatherings on the one hand, and theatrical productions, concerts and comedian acts on the other, and it is also here that Carnival sessions are staged by KG Bälzer Knorrköpp and KG Schwarz-Gold Baudobriga.

 Museum

 The museum is housed in the old Electoral castle.
 On permanent display there are exhibits about the town's history, Michael Thonet and his bentwood furniture, the composer Engelbert Humperdinck and other people somehow linked with the town.
 Restoration works began in 2005 and in November 2009, the museum was closed for six years a thorough €9,000,000 renovation.
-This work on the castle building was financed mainly by the Federal world heritage programme.
-In 2015, the renovated castle and the newly restored museum were reopened.
+This work on the castle building was financed mainly by the Federal world heritage programme.Webseite der Stadt Boppard: Museum In 2015, the renovated castle and the newly restored museum were reopened.